fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/column-filter.md

 ---
-title: Export chart as image | FusionGrid
+title: Column Filter | FusionGrid
 description: This article talks about using column filters
 heading: Column Filter
 ---

+# Column Filter

 For a better data analysis you can apply filters on specific columns to show most relevant data first.
 There are four types of filters you can apply to your grid.